-Your program coordinator or site coordinator should have already obtained the support of the local fire department for this program prior to the training.
-Inviting a local firefighter to copresent the smoke alarm installation session with you may be helpful, in case participants have questions about smoke alarm installation or placement.
+If you are collaborating with your local fire department to implement the program, you may wish to invite a local firefighter to co-present the smoke alarm installation session with you.
+This may be helpful in case participants have questions about smoke alarm installation or placement.
 If a firefighter is not available for your session, you may wish to meet with a firefighter beforehand to receive an orientation to smoke alarm installation to ensure that you demonstrate it correctly.